ASalad42/cicd-activity/README.md

 so the following was done in dev on local host > pushed > jenkins recieved and tested > then merged with main after success
 ![image](https://user-images.githubusercontent.com/104793540/187961463-b53ea776-14ad-4d74-b6fd-76b571367aba.png)

+## create 3rd job to get code from main and deploy on AWS in a running ec2 instance